 Diseases

-Pets can be exposed to different diseases when interacting with wildlife.
+Pets can be exposed to diseases when interacting with wildlife.
 It's important to know the symptoms of these diseases to protect your pets and yourself.